bsayli/spring-boot-openapi-generics-clients/customer-service/README.md

   x-data-item: CustomerDto
 ```

-These fields are added automatically by the `AutoWrapperSchemaCustomizer` and `ResponseTypeIntrospector`, allowing the
-client generator to produce nested generics like:
+These fields are automatically injected by `AutoWrapperSchemaCustomizer` and `ResponseTypeIntrospector`, enabling nested generics like:

 ```java
 ServiceClientResponse<Page<CustomerDto>>